-Redwood City Library Foundation (RCLF) was founded by Georgi LaBerge, former Redwood City Mayor and Sandra Cooperman, who was frequently frustrated by the lack of city funds to support the Library.
-In 1998, they gathered a group of friends, established a nonprofit organization, and began raising money to supplement, not supplant public funding for the Redwood City Public Library.
+Redwood City Library Foundation (RCLF) was founded by Georgi LaBerge, former Redwood City Mayor and Sandra Cooperman, who were frequently frustrated by the lack of city funds to support the Library.
+In 1998, they gathered a group of friends, established a nonprofit organization, and began raising money to supplement, not supplant, public funding for the Redwood City Public Library.

-Foundation continues to serve as the “fundraising arm” and “innovation engine” for the Library.
-Governed by a volunteer board of directors, The Foundation raises money from individuals, foundations, and businesses to support the Library.
+The Foundation continues to serve as the fundraising arm and innovation engine for the Library.
+Governed by a volunteer board of directors, the Foundation raises money from individuals, foundations, and businesses to support the Library.

 • Established as a 501 (c) 3 nonprofit in 1998

 • Raised over $3 M to support our libraries

 • Helped fund interpretive center at branch library

 • Purchased entire collection for the Redwood Shores Library

 • Expanded children's collection at the Fair Oaks Library

 • Funded children's literacy programs at all RWC libraries